-Cloud cost is ballooning for everyone.
+Cloud costs are ballooning for everyone.
 The global cloud market is expected to generate at least $206B in revenue this year, even as customers overwhelmingly fear overprovisioning and estimate that up to 32% of cloud spend goes to waste.
 It’s only natural to assume that rational actors will embrace new technologies and providers to lighten the load.

 Thanks to the broad adoption of containerization, we’re headed for a fragmentation of the landscape, wherein more and more customers may turn to alternative infrastructure.